nsip/nias/README.md

 Java resources are cross-platform & so zookeeper and kafka are included in the distribution.

-LMDB may be used for the key-value store component of SMS as data volumes increase - like redis this is a C source distribution which can be built on the platform or installed i.e.
+LMDB/GDBM may be used for the key-value store component of SMS as data volumes increase - like redis these are  C source distribution which can be built on the platform or installed i.e.

 'brew install lmdb'
+'brew install gdbm'
+'gem install gdbm'

 when services are running all kafka logs, redis dump files etc. will be created under /tmp e.g. /tmp/kafka /tmp/redis tmp/zookeeper